Qualysec

 Remote Access and Vendor Maintenance Backdoors:

-Remote access allowing manufacturers or service providers to access the device to perform maintenance and troubleshooting is included on many medical devices.
-When these access paths are not monitored or are not well secured, then they can be misused by the attackers.
+Remote access allowing manufacturers or service providers to access the device to perform maintenance and troubleshooting, is included on many medical devices.
+When these access paths are not monitored or are not well secured, then they can be misused by attackers.
 Persistent access mechanisms are sometimes left active long after they have been first deployed, further exposing them to longer durations.

 How Medical Device Cyber Incidents Impact Patient Safety